A. J. Burnett: Florida Marlins

 Burnett played parts of 1999 and 2000 with the Marlins; his first full regular season with the Marlins came in 2001, when he went 11–12 with an ERA of 4.05.
 On May 12, 2001, Burnett pitched a no-hitter against the San Diego Padres in a 3–0 victory, striking out seven and walking nine.
 His game-worn cap and a baseball from the game are on display at the National Baseball Hall of Fame and Museum.
 On September 7, 2001, Burnett threw a warm-up pitch that accidentally struck the window of a moving pick-up truck.

 In 2002, he held an ERA of 3.30 and finished with a 12–9 record and 203 strikeouts, career bests that he did not top until 2008, as well as leading the majors with five complete game shutouts.
 He threw the fastest fastball of all major league starters in 2002, averaging 94.9 mph.

 In 2003, Burnett was limited to four starts before missing the rest of the season due to Tommy John surgery.
-He spent the postseason on the injured reserve list until the Marlins won the 2003 World Series against the Yankees.
+He spent the postseason on the injured reserve list until the Marlins won the World Series against the Yankees.
 He returned in June 2004 and made 19 starts for the Marlins, going 7–6 with an ERA of 3.68.
-Even during 2004, his first season back from having the surgery, he was able to throw 100 mph.
+Even during 2004, his first season back from surgery, he was able to throw 100 mph.
 He was shut down for most of September 2004 due to a less serious elbow injury.

 The 2005 season was Burnett's last with the Marlins before he became eligible for free agency.
-As former teammate Carl Pavano had done in the 2004 off-season, he wanted to test the market rather than take whatever new contract the Marlins gave him.
-Since he was likely to price himself out of the Marlins' budget, he was sought after by several other teams before the July 31 trade deadline, but he ended up not being traded.
+As former teammate Carl Pavano had done in the 2004 off-season, he wanted to test the market.
+Additionally, the Marlins did not offer him a long-term contract.
+Since he was likely to price himself out of the Marlins' budget, he was sought after by several other teams before the July 31 trade deadline, but the team ended up not trading him.